IgniteUI/igniteui-docfx/en/components/stepper.md

  - <kbd>Enter / Space</kbd> - activates the currently focused step

  > Note: By design when the user presses the <kbd>Tab</kbd> key over the step header the focus will move to the step content container.
 In case the container should be skipped the developer should set the content container `[tabIndex]="-1"`.

+The Stepper Component is also available in the low-code, [drag and drop App Builder™](https://www.infragistics.com/products/appbuilder).

 ## Angular Stepper Styling
 Using the [Ignite UI for Angular Theming](themes/index.md), we can greatly alter the `igx-stepper` appearance.